flatstats/ecliphra/README.md

 **Semantic Memory**: Association and recall of semantically similar patterns through recursive reinforcement.

-**Photosynthesis**-like Signal Processing: Energy-driven classification, growth, and integration of signals based on their structural characteristics.
+**Photosynthesis**:  (Retired for now, needs fixed) Energy-driven classification, growth, and integration of signals based on their structural characteristics.

 **Energy System**: Adaptive resource allocation system inspired by biological energy regulation processes.

-**Prefrontal Capabilities**: Goal-directed behavior modulation, working memory persistence, and executive control functions.
+**Prefrontal Capabilities**: Goal directed behavior modulation, working memory persistence, and executive control functions.

+UPDATED **Enhanced Fatigue Controller**: Measures effort to how much has changed to see what is left after completing a goal.